 - A minimum 1-1/2 in.
-(38 mm) air clearance must be maintained at the back and 1-1/2 in.
-(38 mm) to the sides of the fireplace assembly. - Chimney sections at any level require a 2 in.
+(38 mm) air clearance must be maintained at the back and sides of the fireplace assembly. - Chimney sections at any level require a 2 in.
 (51 mm) minimum air space clearance between the framing and chimney section.

 WARNING!
 Risk of Fire!
 You must comply with all minimum air space clearances to combustibles.
-DO NOT pack required air spaces with insulation or other materials.
+DO NOT pack required air spaces with insulation or other materi-